 Mean stock weight-at-age is provided from the Greenland shrimp and fish survey in the period 2008-2016 (GRL-GFS).
 The mean weight at age for this period are applied to the years before.
 Mean catch weight-at-age is calculated from annually sampled commercial catches.
 There are no sampling from the fishery in the period 1996-2004 and the weight-at-age applied in these years is an average of weight-at-age in the period 1973-1995 and 2005-2016.
 Mean stock weights are also available from the German survey.
 However, the weight-at-age patterns in the two surveys differ, with higher weight-at-age in the German survey than the Greenland survey especially for older age groups.

-The catch-atage pattern in the two surveys does not indicate an age reading issue, the weight-at-age in the fishery corresponds overall to the weight-at-age in the Greenland survey.
-Approximately 80% of the fishery takes place from January-August.
-The German survey takes place outside the main part of the fishery season and is therefore most likely not representative of the fishable biomass.
+Work to identify the reason for the discrepancy is ongoing, but as approximately 80% of the fishery takes place from January-August, the German survey takes place outside the main part of the fishery season and is therefore most likely not representative of the fishable biomass.
 Therefore the assessment is based on the weight-at-age from the Greenland survey.
 The survey started in 2008, and for the 1973-2007 period an average of the weight-at-age from 2008-2016 was used.